 Having trouble staying hydrated?
 There are more solutions than just plain old water!

 Meeting your fluid needs during pregnancy is important.
-The good news is, that there are so many ways to increase hydration and meet fluid goals that don’t involve just chugging water.
+The good news is, that there are so many ways to increase hydration and meet fluid goals that don’t involve just chugging water every day.
 Thank goodness, amiright?
 Don’t forget about smoothies, broths, unsweetened teas, water infusions, and high water foods.
 Even a popsicle could contribute toward fluid goals.
 Who doesn’t love a popsicle in the summer?
 Yum!

-Your need for fluids increases during pregnancy to help with the circulation of nutrients and oxygen to the baby plus many more functions.
-So, be sure to keep hydrated and always keep a water bottle nearby!
+Your need for fluids increases during pregnancy to help with the circulation of nutrients and oxygen to the baby, removes wastes and toxins, reduces risk of preterm labor, plus many more functions.
+So, be sure to keep hydrated and always keep a water bottle or glass of water nearby!

 The Prenatal Nutritionist team hopes this article helps provide you with tips to stay hydrated throughout your pregnancy.
 If you have any questions or topic requests for new blog posts, drop them in the comments below!
 And find more pregnancy nutrition tips and evidence-based information to ensure you are meeting nutrient needs for two, inside The Prenatal Nutrition Library.